 Incomplete coursework and poor attendance may result in not receiving a Certificate of Completion.
 If your schedule does not allow you to attend the program from beginning to end, you may want to consider registering for the next semester instead.

+- Can I register late?
 You will benefit the most from the program if you attend from beginning to end, however students are allowed to register late in accordance with the Adding Classes schedule stated in the refund policy.
 The attendance policy above still applies.

+- Do I have to be a JHU student to take ESL?
 No. We encourage any student or professional 17 years of age or older (ages 15+ for the intensive summer program) to enroll in our courses to sharpen their English skills.

+- Can I get a visa to take ESL courses?
 Fall/Spring: No, we do not sponsor a visa for international students enrolled in a part-time ESL program.
 Students or professionals ages 17 and older, residing locally or visiting, may enroll part-time.

 Summer: Yes, if registering for the full program (three courses), we will be able to sponsor an F-1 visa for international students.
 Make sure that all the required forms are received by our office by the deadline of April 1.
 The summer program offers intensive courses for students ages 15 and older.
 Please see the visa information page for application instructions and additional requirements for pre-college students (ages 15–17).

+- Can I register for ESL if I am under 18 years of age?
 Summer: The ESL program is open to pre-college students between 15 and 17 years of age, but they must enroll in the Pre-College Residential program unless staying with a guardian.

 Fall/Spring: Students ages 17 and older may enroll part-time.

+- How do I register?
 To register for ESL, simply create an account and complete the online application.
 Once you’ve created an account and submitted your application you will then have access to the Tuition Payment Form, which needs to be forwarded to email@example.com.
 If you need to apply for an F-1 visa or pre-college residential (for the summer intensive program only), please follow the checklist on the visa information page.

+- How do I know what level to register for?
 Fall/Spring: Placement testing is administered on the first night of class.

 Summer: Placement testing is administered on the first day of the summer intensive program during Orientation.

+- Do you offer classes for beginners?
 The ESL program at JHU does not offer beginning-level courses.
 You must have studied English for at least two years prior to enrolling.

+- Do you provide housing?
+Is the cost of housing included in tuition?
 Housing costs are not included in tuition and are arranged only for the summer semester.
 See additional information on housing and meals on the program page.

+- Do you have any job or volunteer opportunities for teachers of ESL?
 Currently, we do not have any volunteer opportunities available for the ESL program.
 Job openings are posted on the Center for Language Education website as they become available.

+- Who do I contact if I have additional questions?
 For more information about the ESL program, contact our office by phone at 410-516-5431 or by email at firstname.lastname@example.org.